johnjago/awesome-theravada/README.md

 [Theravada](https://en.wikipedia.org/wiki/Theravada) is a branch of Buddhism that draws its doctrine from the Pali canon, one of the oldest surviving records of the Buddha's teachings.

-Are you looking to [learn the Pali language](https://github.com/unbinding-org/awesome-pali)?
+Are you looking for resources on the [Pali language](https://github.com/unbinding-org/awesome-pali)?

 ## Contents